Pakistan Army Ordnance Corps: Overview

 The Ordnance Corps was established from the partition of the British Indian Army on 14 August 1947.
 During its early formation, the leadership of the administration of the ordnance corps was deputed from the British Army– Brig.
-A. Whiteside (later ascended as General) was Pakistan Army's first Master–General of Ordnance, which he served from 1947–51.
+A. Whiteside (later ascended as General) was Pakistan Army's first Master–General of Ordnance, which he served from 1947 to 1951.
 In 1951, Major-General Shahid Hamid was appointed as country's local first master-general of ordnance.

 The Pakistan Army Ordnance Corps current mission is to support the development, acquisition, and production of the ammunitions, explosives, and ground mobility materiel to provide combat formations to the Pakistan Army.
 The Ordnance College in Karachi provides the trained professionals and personnel to support the corps.

 As of CY-23, the Ordnance Corps is commanded by the Chief of Logistics Staff (CLS)— in past time, the position is or/was Master–General of Ordnance— working under the Chief of the General Staff at the Army GHQ in Rawalpindi.